 Unfortunately not.
 Not for the moment, at least.
 Sonos is well known for its regular updates and new features can be added to its speakers in time.
-Right now, though, you’ll need the Sonos One, One SL, Play:1, Play:3, Play:5, Five, Symfonisk bookshelf speaker or Symfonisk lamp speaker (or an Amp or Connect:Amp powering passive speakers) for proper surround sound.
+Right now, though, if you want proper decoded surround using dedicated rear speakers, you’ll need the Sonos One, One SL, Play:1, Play:3, Play:5, Five, Symfonisk bookshelf speaker or Symfonisk lamp speaker (or an Amp or Connect:Amp powering passive speakers).

-Though you can’t use it as a surround speaker, because the Roam is part of Sonos’s multi-room family you can still play the same audio as is playing on any other Sonos speaker on your home network.
+Though you can’t use the Roam as a surround speaker, because the Roam is part of Sonos’s multi-room family you can still play the same audio as is playing on any other Sonos speaker on your home network.
 That includes the Arc and the Beam.

 All you have to do is group the Roam with whichever other speaker you want to share audio, and you can essentially carry it around with you thanks to the Roam’s portability.

-Can I connect the Roam directly to my TV?
+Can Sonos Roam connect directly to a TV?

 Apple AirPlay 2 Yes